 The horrible punishment was swift: banished from the library!
 The head librarian made clear that I was an unwelcome rule-breaker who abused and ruined the books for the deserving children.
 She added that she didn’t believe for a moment that I could read so many books.
 This last accusation surprised me.
 It had never occurred to me that she might think that I didn’t read the books.
 As for the other accusation, I had gotten stains on books–it was true–and once I dropped a book in the street and broke its spine.
 “I didn’t mean to,” was all I managed.

 “If I had my way, you would be banned forever,” she finished.

 I was heartbroken at this grievous wound.
 To the head librarian, I was a hooligan who plagued the library out of a delinquent desire to destroy books to deprive the ‘deserving children.’

 One side effect was that the librarian’s punishment confirmed for all time my view: books are powerful and dangerous.

 After my banishment, armed with my new knowledge of real librarians, I immediately resumed my former habit of slipping into the grownup stacks.
 Indeed, I was more brazen than before.
 That library was mine, and no one was going to keep its treasures from me.
-I was a hopeless case.
-The librarians loosened their vigilance and left me unmolested while I explored the world’s treasures.
-I never learned why the librarians relaxed their vigilance.
+For some reason, the librarians loosened their vigilance and left me unmolested while I explored the world’s treasures.
 Although left alone, I was still not allowed to borrow the forbidden books.
 That slender, white-bound volume of Renoir reproductions became a talisman for me.

 I HAD TO HAVE IT.